memgraph/docs/gqlalchemy/under-the-hood/overview.md

 ---

 Look under the hood and have a glimpse at the inner workings of GQLAlchemy.
-If you are advanced GQLAlchemy users or graph database enthusiasts we hope you will enjoy reading about the following topics:
+If you are advanced GQLAlchemy user or graph database enthusiast we hope you will enjoy reading about the following topics:

   * [**Python graph translators**](python-graph-translators.md)